01 of 19

 07 of 19

 We love centerpieces that you can eat, so this adorable cake topper from Say Yes is right up our alley.
 Ditch the formal centerpiece idea and replace it with a delicious cake - a few sparkly gold pipe cleaners create a quick cake topper to ring in the New Year.Continue to 8 of 19 below.

 Reuse Those Old Wine BottlesContinue to 9 of 19 below.

 This darling centerpiece from Dagmar's Home utilizes a vintage pie tin as the setting for a wintry wonderland diorama.
 You can find discount miniatures at any craft store after Christmas —just add a little bit of fake snow.Continue to 10 of 19 below.

 Round Up Pinecones

-We love pinecones because they're easy to find (and gathering them up is a great for pre-spring cleaning).
-This classic, farmhouse-y centerpiece requires a large hurricane candleholder, a few pinecones and fake snow or small pebbles to create a look perfect for any late February dinner party.Continue to 11 of 19 below.
+We love pinecones because they're easy to find (and gathering them up is great for pre-spring cleaning).
+This classic, farmhouse-y centerpiece requires a large hurricane candleholder, a few pinecones, and fake snow or small pebbles to create a look perfect for any late February dinner party.Continue to 11 of 19 below.

 11 of 19

 The "sky lodge cabin" aesthetic is a great way to add a wintry vibe to any centerpiece.
 This stunning look from Apple Brides incorporates antlers (you can find real or faux antlers at most flea markets) to give off a modern, rustic feel.
 Add a vintage lantern and some greenery, and your table is set for the whole season.Continue to 12 of 19 below.

 Here's another great idea for those leftover wine bottles, with a melted candle centerpiece that feels like your favorite neighborhood restaurant—in a good way.
 String some greenery around the bottles to give your dining room a romantic, cozy feel.Continue to 13 of 19 below.